 Suppose you made a video having a piece of licensed music in it such as any popular song or music.

-As soon as you upload it on YouTube, YouTube algorithm (content ID) starts analyzing your video & will detect any copyrighted material.
+As soon as you upload it on YouTube, YouTube algorithm (content ID) analyzes your video & will detect any copyrighted material.

 Once they recognize it, they will email you asking whether you have the written permission from the original creator.

-If you have the permission, you can email them back.
-But in case, if you don’t have any legal proof, there are possibly two choices.
+If you have permission, you can email them back.
+But in case, if you have none legal proof, there are possibly two choices.

-- You can use the music in your video & it won’t be taken down.
-But whatever revenue your video generates will directly be credited to the original creator.
+- But whatever revenue is generated will be directly credited to the original creator.

 - Or you can remove copyrighted material from your video & keep all the revenue.